RUL 05.67.503 - College of Management Reappointment, Promotion and Tenure Standards and Procedures

 7.5 The Department Head forwards both the faculty recommendation and her/his recommendation to the Dean and the College-wide RPT Committee.

-7.6 The College-wide committee shall be selected through a process of each department electing and appointing one member for a two-year term.
+7.6 The College-wide committee shall be selected through a process of each department electing and appointing one member for a three-year term (2 members from each department).
 At least one member from each department shall be a full professor.
 Each department shall specify a lead member.
 The lead member must be a full professor.
 For votes pertaining to promotion from Associate to Full, only the lead member may vote.